TIMMYG Studios

 Config = {

-dispatchNacId = "CHANGE_ME", -- YOU CHOOSE THIS - your dispatch panel password
+dispatchNacId = "CHANGE_ME", -- Dispatch panel password — you choose this

 controls = {